Targitaos: Achilles

 Targī̆tavah might also have been a snake-god identified by the Greeks of Pontic Olbia with Achilles Pontarkhēs (lit.
 'Achilles, Lord of the Pontic Sea'), in which role he was associated with the Snake-Legged Goddess and was the father of her three sons.
 The cult of Targī̆tavah in this role might have been reinterpreted by the Greeks into a cult of Achilles.

 Unlike the more widespread cult of Hēraklēs, the cult of Achilles Pontarkhēs was limited to the region ranging from the island of Leuke in the west to the island of Borysthenes and the north-west coast of Black Sea to the north of Crimea in the east, and was largely connected to his role as the son of the marine goddess Thetis.
 This cult might have been connected to Borysthenis, that is the Earth-and-Water goddess Api who was Targī̆tavah's mother.

 The cult of Achilles Pontarkhēs very popular in Pontic Olbia, with the large number of dedications to him by priests and archons having been offered at this city suggesting that he enjoyed state cult there.

 The popularity of this identification is attested by the presence of scenes depicting the life of Achilles decorating four gorytoi found in the Chortomlyk, Melitopol, Ilintsy, and near Rostov.
 The Greeks' connection of Achilles with Scythia was so strong that Alcaeus of Mytilene called him the "Lord of Scythia," and the Aithiopis claimed that the tomb of Achilles was located in Scythia, while the Olbians considered Scythia to be the land of Achilles.

 Cult

 Function

-Targī̆tavah-Skuδa was born from the union of the Sky Father Papaios and the Earth-and-Water Mother Api, hence why Herodotus claimed that the Scythians described him as a son of Zeus and of a daughter of the Borysthenes river.
-Targī̆tavah-Skuδa was very closely associated with Papaios or confused with him in Scythian mythology, and he was sometimes replaced by Papaios in some versions of the Scythian genealogical myth, thus attributing the ancestry of the Scythians alternatively to Targī̆tavah-Skuδa or to Papaios directly.
+Targitaos-Scythes was born from the union of the Sky Father Papaios and the Earth-and-Water Mother Api, hence why Herodotus claimed that the Scythians described him as a son of Zeus and of a daughter of the Borysthenes river.
+Targitaos-Scythes was very closely associated with Papaios or confused with him in Scythian mythology, and he was sometimes replaced by Papaios in some versions of the Scythian genealogical myth, thus attributing the ancestry of the Scythians alternatively to Targitaos-Scythes or to Papaios directly.

 According to the various versions of the Scythian genealogical myth, Targī̆tavah fathered the ancestors of the Scythians with the Snake-Legged Goddess.